rochoa85/BILN-converter/README.md

 ## Support

-For more information about BILN please refer to the publication: 'BILN – A Human-readable Line Notation for Complex Peptides'.
+For more information about BILN please refer to the publication: 'BILN – A Human-readable Line Notation for Complex Peptides', JCIM, 2022.